aaronkjones/noobs-term/README.md

 ![](https://thumbs.gfycat.com/DependentChubbyHylaeosaurus-size_restricted.gif)

+## Install
+To install, run this command in your terminal:
+`sh -c "$(curl -fsSL https://raw.githubusercontent.com/aaronkjones/noobs-term/master/noobs-term.sh)"`

 ## Supported Platforms
 Currently the following platforms are confirmed to be supported
 * Ubuntu
 * macOS
 * Arch Linux

-## Install
-To install, run this command in your terminal:
-`sh -c "$(curl -fsSL https://raw.githubusercontent.com/aaronkjones/noobs-term/master/noobs-term.sh)"`

 ## Setup
 ### Ubuntu

+> Note: You will have to log out and back in for Zsh to be set as the default shell.
+If you don't want to log out, enter *zsh*.

 After installing, follow these steps.